WHO backs use of experimental Ebola drugs in West Africa

 The ethics panel said it was likely the first tests of these drugs in humans would be conducted over the next two to four months, but cautioned that even after that, and if the trials proved successful, supplies would be limited.

-Companies with possible treatments include Tekmira Pharmaceuticals TKM.TO, Biocryst Pharmaceuticals (BCRX.O) and Siga Technologies SIGA.O.
+Companies with possible treatments include Tekmira Pharmaceuticals, Biocryst Pharmaceuticals and Siga Technologies.

 But with the long lead times and no sign of an end to the outbreak, authorities have been taking their own emergency measures to try to contain it.